Compensation

-The salary of a full-time member of the faculty who teaches in a school’s regular fall and spring terms (i.e., a nine-month appointment), or a full-time faculty member in the School of Medicine, College of Dentistry, and College of Nursing who serves the entire academic year, normally is paid monthly in equal installments over twelve months.
+The academic year salary of a full-time member of the faculty who teaches in a school’s regular fall and spring terms (i.e., a nine-month appointment), as well as a full-time faculty member in the Robert I. Grossman School of Medicine, Long Island School of Medicine, College of Dentistry, and Rory Meyers College of Nursing who serves a longer academic year, normally is paid monthly in equal installments over twelve months.

 Deductions From Salary